kedwards/dotfiles/README.md

 -   [Chezmoi](https://www.chezmoi.io/)

 **Ensure required software is installed before proceeding.** There are many ways to install Chezmoi.
 Check the [official documentation](https://www.chezmoi.io/install/) for the most up-to-date instructions.
-To install chezmoi and these dotfiles in a single command run the following:

 ## Testing